shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-05-27-transaction-and-locks-in-mysql.markdown

 {% endhighlight %}

-Update : Keep few points in mind, transactions are supported by storage engine InnoDB but not by MYIsam.And MyIsam supports table level locking while InnoDB doesn't.Althought MySql ensures table level locking on InnoDB but we should not use table level locks when using InnoDB storage engine.
+Update : Keep few points in mind, transactions are supported by storage engine InnoDB but not by MYIsam.
+And MyIsam supports table level locking while InnoDB doesn't.
+Althought MySql ensures table level locking on InnoDB but we should not use table level locks when using InnoDB storage engine.